 Other Borders: Minnesota has a reciprocal agreement with each of its bordering states: Wisconsin, Iowa, South Dakota, and North Dakota.
 Residents of Minnesota or a bordering state may fish throughout the waters bordering the two states only if they possess a valid resident license from their resident state.
-Lake Superior is not covered under this agreement (see pages 21-24).
 Nonresident anglers who have a nonresident license from either Minnesota or the bordering state may also fish throughout the border waters between the two states.
 Anglers may launch and fish from either shore and may transport their catch by the most direct route to the state in which they are licensed.
 This includes children who are not required to have a license.
+Lake Superior is not covered under this agreement and is not considered a border water.
+(See pages 21-24 for Lake Superior regulations.)

 When Minnesota's fishing regulations differ from a bordering state's regulations, Minnesota residents and persons fishing under a Minnesota nonresident license must comply with the Minnesota regulations and may not exercise more liberal fishing privileges in the waters of the bordering state.
-Please check other state regulation booklets and the Experimental and Special Regulations section of this booklet (pages 25-46) for different regulations that might apply.
+Please check other state regulation booklets and the Experimental and Special Regulations section of this booklet (pages 25-47) for different regulations that might apply.

-Unless otherwise noted, all general regulations relating to angling methods, licensing, seasons, limits, possession and transportation of fish, apply to border waters (see pages 9-13 & 18-24).
+Unless otherwise noted, all general regulations relating to angling methods, licensing, seasons, limits, possession and transportation of fish, apply to border waters (see pages 9-12).
 While on or fishing these waters, all fish must be within the specified length limits regardless of where caught.